-Plot twist: people aren’t fully vaccinated against the virus until two weeks after their second Pfizer or Moderna dose (or two weeks after a single Johnson & Johnson dose).
+Yes.
+The CDC considers people fully vaccinated when they’ve hit the two-week mark after their second Pfizer or Moderna dose (or two weeks after a single Johnson & Johnson dose).
 That’s because it can take weeks for your body to build up immunity.
-Note: While it is possible to contract COVID-19 between shots, one study from the UK shows that one dose can lower the risk of hospitalization in older people.
-But it's still unclear if one dose can lessen symptoms if you do get infected.

 Quarantine at home, rest, talk to your doctor, and take care of yourself.
 Experts say you should finish isolating and fully recover before getting your second dose so you don’t risk spreading the virus.
 Depending on how mild or severe your case is, that may take between 10 and 20 days.